mikebeaton/OpenCorePkg/Platform/OpenNetworkBoot/README.md

 if the system boots directly to OpenCore, therefore it is necessary to start OpenCore via the firmware boot menu in order to see PXE boot entries.
-(Alternatively, it should be possible to load the entire network boot stack as provided with OpenCore.
-See OVMF instructions.)
+(Alternatively, it should be possible to load the entire network boot stack as provided with OpenCore, see OVMF instructions.)

 ## HTTP Boot